USAFADFCS/final-project-brock-elijah/README.md

 Once you specified the AI Level, the essay text, the available tools, and the additional instructions (what you actually want it to do), you are ready to hit run.
 This will begin the Agentic ReACT cycle on your serverside environment.
 This may take a while, but progress can be tracked on the serverside terminal.

 Once done, the results will be uploaded to the frontend for viewing.
 These results will include a modified version of the essay (if the Agent was given editing tools), a transcript of the ReACT process (which can be accessed in the "Transcript" tab), and optionally several additional files which the program outputted (i.e. documentation statements, works cited, etc.).

+### Documentation
+We used AI to write most of our code.
+These AIs included Github Copilot, Google Gemini, Claude, and ChatGPT.
+Any code that was not written by AI was at the very least reviewed by AI.
+For the purposes of documentation, consider this entire project to be AI generated.